Marc-Hanson/portfolio-two/README.md

 # Miniature Battle Monsters

-My 4 year old son is pokémon obsessed, so I changed a 'paper, scissors, rock, lizard, spock' game slightly and used the elements assigned to pokémon.
+My 4 year old son is pokémon obsessed, so I changed a 'paper, scissors, rock, lizard, spock' game slightly and used the elements used by pokémon.
 Emjois were used in place of the pokémons images to avoid copyright issues but still keep the game fun and accessible for kids of any age.
 The miniature battle monster website is now fully functioning across all devices.

 It's targetted towards anybody with an interest in pokémon, both children and adults alike.
 The intent is educate the player about the strengths and weaknesses of the five given elements; fire, grass, ice, rock and ground.
+Can you beat trainer Jerry?

 ![Site view across devices](/assets/images/responsive.jpg)